Difficult topics - what to expect from our books

 We’re devoted to helping to develop and strengthen critical thinking:

 - Across our critical thinking lineup, we often dig into the broad and universal issues that underpin difficult topics.
-These could be questions/debates/dilemmas on justice, fairness, power dynamics, freedom, culpability, accountability, ethics as well as moral, civic and collective responsibilities.
+These could be questions/debates/dilemmas on fairness, freedom of speech, culpability, accountability, ethics as well as moral, civic and collective responsibilities.

 - Often we use hypothetical/fictional/analogous scenarios to discuss current issues.
 It allows kids to more freely explore their own thinking without having to worry about saying the wrong thing.
 It helps them to engage.